dcascone84/missing_persons/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your terminal:

 ```ruby
 bin/run_missing_persons